kdaily/aws-cli/proposals/pr-contrib-guide.md

 The AWS CLI is a tool that is widely used in critical, production environments.
 Reliability is essential and as such the priority is to address known bugs.
+Feature requests need to be carefully assessed before taking on new potential technical debt.
 Adding new features before known bugs are addressed would reduce the reliability of the AWS CLI.
 Once a bug has been triaged and confirmed, it should be made available for community contribution immediately without any upvote requirements.
 High priority or high impact bugs will be handled by the maintainers immediately without waiting for community contributions.

 Most documentation changes are low risk and should move quickly through the